Asia–France relations: Colonial era

-Through its defeat in the Napoleonic wars, France lost most of its colonial possessions, but the 19th century brought an era of Industrial revolution combined with European expansionism that saw France expand anew to form a second colonial empire in Asia.
+Through its defeat in the Napoleonic Wars, France lost most of its colonial possessions, but the 19th century brought an era of Industrial Revolution combined with European expansionism that saw France expand anew to form a second colonial empire in Asia.

 French Indochina

 In the 1820s, France tried to reestablish contacts with Vietnam.
 On 12 January 1825, an embassy led by Captain Hyacinthe de Bougainville attempted to obtain a meeting with emperor Minh Mạng but failed.
 Instead, Christian missionaries were smuggled onshore in the person of Father Regéreau of the Paris Foreign Missions Society.
 These actions triggered edicts of persecution against Christianity by Minh Mạng.
-Using these persecutions as a pretext, in 1843, the French Foreign Minister, François Guizot, sent a fleet to the East under Admiral Jean-Baptiste Cécille and Captain Charner, together with the diplomat Lagrene.
+Using these persecutions as a pretext, in 1843, the French Foreign Minister, François Guizot, sent a fleet to the East under Admiral Jean-Baptiste Cécille and Captain Charner, together with the diplomat Lagrené.
 The move responded to the successes of the British in China in 1842, and France hoped to counterbalance these successes by accessing China from the south.
 The pretext however was to support British efforts in China, and to fight the persecution of French missionaries in Vietnam.
-New religious persecutions again triggered the Cochinchina Campaign (1858–1862) which marked the real beginning of territorial expansion in Vietnam.
+New religious persecutions again triggered the Cochinchina campaign (1858–1862) which marked the real beginning of territorial expansion in Vietnam.

 Northern Vietnam was then disputed with China, leading to the Tonkin campaign (1883–1886), and to French victory in the Sino-French War (1884–1885).
-France also expanded westward from its Vietnamese basis to dispute territory with Siam, leading to the Franco-Siamese War in 1893.
-French Indochina was formed in October 1887 from Annam, Tonkin, Cochinchina (which together form modern Vietnam) and the Kingdom of Cambodia and Laos was added after the Franco-Siamese War.
+France also expanded westward from its Vietnamese basis to dispute territory with Siam, leading to the Franco-Siamese conflict of 1893.
+French Indochina was formed in October 1887 from Annam, Tonkin, Cochinchina (which together form modern Vietnam), and the Kingdom of Cambodia.
+Laos was added after the Franco-Siamese crisis.